Defence questions time stamps on CCTV in murder trial

 A state witness in the Nausori Highlands murder trial has been questioned whether the timestamps on CCTV footage are correct.

-Self-employed Jitendra Singh took the stand in the Lautoka High Court and said he had installed the closed-circuit television (CCTV) at Satya’s Shopping Center in Mulomulo, Nadi a few years back.
+Self-employed Janendra Prasad took the stand in the Lautoka High Court and said he had installed the closed-circuit television (CCTV) at Satya’s Shopping Center in Mulomulo, Nadi a few years back.

 It was highlighted in court yesterday that the CCTV at the center was recording in the Wellington time zone.